emfcamp/Website/README.md

     app.run(processes=2, port=8888)
 ```

-You can also use this to make the site accessible outside of your computer:
+You can also use this to make the site accessible outside of your computer.
+Only do this if you're sure you know what you're doing.

 ```python
     app.run(processes=2, host="0.0.0.0")